Let's Go to Omaha

 Her name was Dee Dostel, a young, married lady in her early 20's, maybe late teens.
 She worked as a dental assistant and lived at home with her parents while her husband was stationed in the Army in Germany .
 And oh, did I mention she was pretty?
 Well, she was.
 Very pretty.
 Somehow one day as she started her volunteering, she chose my food tray from the cart and brought it to me, thus starting off a beautiful friendship.
 Hospital food never tasted so good as when Dee was feeding me.
 My ward mates liked to tease me after Dee left to go home.
 Really they only wished that they were as lucky as I was.

+It turns out that Easter Sunday was just around the corner.
+Dee approached the hospital authorities to request permission to give me a day out of the hospital by taking me to her parents' home for dinner.
+Permission was granted, so off I went.
+The picture at the right shows me sitting on the living room sofa.
+It was surely a great way to spend a day.
 As was mentioned above, receiving occupational therapy was one of the prime goals for the transfer to Omaha .
-Within that goal were two secondary goals – learning to write again and learning to feed myself.
+Within that goal were two secondary goals learning to write again and learning to feed myself.
 Learning to write was the first one we focused on, mainly due to what my step-mother, Donna, had been doing with me for many months before back in Hays.
 She had observed that my left arm seemed to have a flicker of muscular movement in it.
 Remember, it was the last limb that I could move in the Quinter hospital.
 She also figured out that the rocking motion of the bed could be used to our advantage.
 I often lay on my left side with my arm stuck somewhat out to the side.
 As the bed rocked up and down, my arm could be gently bent at the elbow in rhythm.
 So she began her own little therapy program during her visits on weekends.
 She would stand beside me and move the arm, encouraging me to flex my biceps muscles as much as I could.
 Gradually, with the help of the bed's motion, I could make some progress on my own.
 My right arm was not so lucky.

 The therapists in Omaha started me out by fitting my wheelchair with arm slings.
 The photograph shows what they looked like when my arms were placed in them.
 Next the therapists would push me up to a table or place a table on top of my wheelchair's armrests.
 They would then fasten a paint brush to my hand in anyway possible and encourage me to move my arm as much as I could.
 My goal was to make controlled strokes, not wild ones.
 Thanks to Donna's fine efforts earlier, I managed to do so.
-I've often referred to that arm as “my Donna arm”.
+I've often referred to that arm as my Donna arm.
 Without it, my life would have been much more difficult.

 We next turned to the matter of eating by myself.
 This was somewhat more complicated.
 The instrument that I used initially was a combination of a spoon and fork and had a plastic handle to make the gripping easier.
 (See illustrations below for a rough idea.)
 My four smaller fingers had recovered some activity that allowed me to actually hold it.
 The plate was fitted with device that would keep food from going off onto the table.
 Combining a swinging motion with my arm in the sling, I aimed the spork at the food on the plate much as Japanese kamikaze pilot might have honed in on an American aircraft carrier during WWII.
 Sometimes the results were just as messy, too.
 Eventually, things improved to the point that more went inside than stayed outside.